 '''

 $NBO $END

-$CHOOSE BOND S 1 2 S 1 3 END 3CBOND S 4 5 6 END $END
+$CHOOSE BOND S 1 2 S 1 3 END 3C D 4 5 6 END $END

 $DEL NEDA END $END

 '''

-Here, NBO is directed to search for the two, two-center ScH bonds of the ScH2+ fragment and one, three-center bond for the H3- fragment.
+Here, NBO is directed to search for the two, two-center ScH bonds of the ScH2+ fragment and two, three-center bonds for the H3- fragment.
 Note that the four electrons of the latter unit occupy bonding and non-bonding orbitals.

 Substituting these three lines into the input deck listed above will give NEDA results identical to that of the first method.
-Note however that the NBO output will differ for these two calculations as the \$CHOOSE input of the second provides a different Lewis structure description of the wavefunction than calculated by default NBO in the first.
+Note however that the NBO output will differ for these two calculations as the \$CHOOSE input of the second calculation provides a different Lewis structure description of the wavefunction than calculated by default NBO in the first calculation.
 See Section B.6.9 for more information on \$CHOOSE input.